folkehelseinstituttet/Fhi.Statistikk.OpenAPI/README.md

 ##### Item
 This filter specifies exactly which catagories to pull data for.
 You must list at least one category, but it is possible to list up to all categories.
+##### Bottom
+This filter specifies the number of categories to pull data for by supplying an integer with value 1 or larger.
+For example, if the integer 5 is provided, data will be pulled for the last 5 categories.
 ##### Top
 This filter specifies the number of categories to pull data for by supplying an integer with value 1 or larger.
 For example, if the integer 5 is provided, data will be pulled for the first 5 categories.
 ##### All